Graduate Program Director

 Students who have been in the work arena and are moving into an engineering management role may wish to choose the management plan.
 A total of 33 semester hours of coursework is required for this plan.
 This consists of:

-• 6-9 semester hours of core courses,
+- 6-9 semester hours of core courses,

-• 9-12 semester hours of business courses,
+- 9-12 semester hours of business courses,

-• 12-18 semester hours of technical courses, and
+- 12-18 semester hours of technical courses, and

-Students enrolled in this plan is required to have a project proposal approved by the faculty advisor and the CEE Graduate Program Director before the end of their second semester into the program.
+Students enrolled in this plan are required to have a project proposal approved by the faculty advisor and the CEE Graduate Program Director before the end of their second semester into the program.
 A graduate student enrolled in a graduate project course will be required to defend the results of his or her project by giving a presentation to the engineering faculty and students.
 Students with the Management Plan should consult the Graduate Program Director and the faculty advisor to develop their course plan.

 INTERNSHIP PLAN